CVE-2023-36903 Overview

 Immediate Actions Required

-- Apply the Microsoft security update for CVE-2023-36903 immediately on all affected Windows systems
+- Apply the Microsoft security update referenced in the MSRC advisory for CVE-2023-36903 to all affected Windows client and server builds.

 Patch Information